tanekloc/tmsg/README.md

 - Merge new strings with old strings during extraction.
 - Configure the name of the `t` function.
 - More example projects.
-- Improve parsing of arguments.
+- Improve parsing of arguments and see if it's possible to get rid of the required `%` character.